-The source phase ambiguity term or "initial phase" $\lambda$ in the equation (3) was introduced to account for the phase shift due to a possibly azimuthally inhomogeneous distribution of ambient noise sources.
-We discuss here how source distribution is expected to affect the phase of the

-For a single source cross-correlation, when a homogeneous medium is considered, the initial phase of this cross-correlation at a particular instantaneous frequency is purely determined by the distance difference between the source and the two stations.
-In consequence, source locations with the same initial phase will lie along hyperbolas with foci at the two stations.
-Figure 16 shows an example of the iso-phase hyperbolas at 50 sec period with stations separated by 1000 km where the initial phase of each neighboring hyperbola differs by $\pi$ .
-Over most of the region, the initial phase is sensitive to even slight changes in the azimuth angle so that when multiple sources are present, destructive interference occurs.
-The areas with highly stable initial phase occur where the distance between the hyperbola are large.
-These regions, where sources will interefere constructively, are located on the outward sides of the two stations near the line connecting them.
-If sources were located exclusively along the outward lines linking the two stations, then the uniform constructive interference between these sources would be completely in phase and the $-\pi/4$ that appears in equation (3) would need to be removed.
-In this case, the initial phase $\lambda = \pi/4$ .
-In contrast, for an azimuthally homogeneous source distribution, the resulting constructive interference in the two outward areas together with the destructive interference for sources elsewhere result in a $-\pi/4$ phase shift in the cross-correlation relative to if the sources are only located on the outgoing parts of the line connecting the two stations.
-This phase shift corresponds to the $-\pi/4$ in the equation (3) and $\lambda = 0$ in this case.
+The source phase ambiguity term or "initial phase" λ in the equation (3) was introduced to account for the phase shift due to a possibly azimuthally inhomogeneous distribution of ambient noise sources.
+We discuss here how source distribution is expected to affect the phase of the cross-correlation and then draw conclusions about the ambient noise source distribution from the In general, the ambient noise records at two separated stations contain both coherent and incoherent noise.
+The coherent noise emanates from common sources recorded by both stations.
+The incoherent noise, on the other hand, results from separated and independent sources.
+When the cross-correlation is performed, this non-related incoherent noise in the seismograms generates the background noise in the resulting cross-correlation.
+The signal in the cross-correlation comes from the coherence noise.
+For a common source cross-correlation, when a homogeneous medium is considered, the "initial phase" of this cross-correlation at a particular instantaneous frequency is purely determined by the distance difference between the source and the two stations.
+In consequence, source locations with the same "initial phase" will lie along hyperbolas with foci at the two stations.
+Figure 16 shows an example of the iso-phase hyperbolas at 50 sec period with stations separated by 1000 km, where the "initial phase" of each neighboring hyperbola differs by π .
+Over most of the region, the "initial phase" is sensitive to even slight changes in the azimuth angle, so that when multiple sources are present, destructive interference occurs.
+The areas with highly stable "initial phase" occur where the spacing between the adjacent hyperbolas is large.
+These regions, where sources will interfere constructively, are located on the outward sides of the two stations near the line connecting them.
+If sources were located exclusively along the outward lines linking the two stations, then uniform constructive interference would occur and instead of the 3D Green's function, a 2D Green's function would be obtained.
+For this case, the $-\pi/4$ that appears in equation (7) would need to be removed or, alternatively, the "initial phase" λ would need to be set to $\pi/4$.
+In contrast, for an azimuthally homogeneous source distribution, the resulting constructive interference in the two outward areas together with the destructive interference for sources elsewhere, results in a $-\pi/4$ phase shift in the cross-correlation relative to if the sources are only located on the outgoing parts of the line connecting the two stations.
+In this case, a 3D Green's function is obtained and this phase shift corresponds to the $-\pi/4$ in equation (7); $\lambda = 0$ in this case.
 Analytical proof of this phase shift by using the stationary phase approximation can be found in Sneider (2004).

-Through our three station analysis, described in section 4.2 above, we concluded that with $\lambda$ =0 systematic measurement bias is negligible, with an average travel time uncertainty of about 1 second.
-This sets an upper bound for the uncertainty of the phase ambiguity $\lambda$ near $\pi/10$ or one-twentieth of a cycle, since measurement error also contributes to the uncertainty of the measurement.
-How this small uncertainty of $\lambda$ fits into the apparently inhomogeneous source distribution around the global is a nontrivial question.
+Through our three station analysis, described in section 4.2 above, we concluded that with λ =0 systematic measurement bias is negligible, with an average travel time uncertainty of about 1 second.
+This sets an upper bound for the uncertainty of the phase ambiguity λ due to inhomogeneities of the source distribution equal to about $\pi/10$ or one-twentieth of a cycle, because measurement error also contributes to the uncertainty of the measurement.
+How this small uncertainty of λ fits into the apparently inhomogeneous source distribution around the globe is a nontrivial question.
 We present here three synthetic experiments based on different source distributions to provide some insight.